 Phase 3: 2025 Legislative Session

-The CAT is engaging in the 2025 legislative process in support of legislation that leads to meaningful, concrete action for disaster resilience, readiness and recovery.
-We welcome input from the public, legislators and subject matter experts and will take comments into consideration while advocating for specific legislation to support these objectives during the 2025 legislative session and beyond.
+The CAT engaged in the 2025 legislative process in support of legislation that leads to meaningful, concrete action for disaster resilience, readiness and recovery.
+Input and comments from the public, legislators and subject matter experts were taken into consideration while the CAT advocated for legislation during the 2025 legislative session.

-The work of the CAT is forward-looking and focused on promoting resilience and recovery capabilities for our state.
+The work of the CAT was forward-looking and focused on promoting resilience and recovery capabilities for our state.

 We owe it to our community to do everything we can to reduce the impacts of climate-related disasters like the Maui wildfires, including the environmental, economic and community fallout that come with them.
 The costs of this disaster - the precious lives lost, personal the emotional toll, the economic fallout - cannot be repeated.
 But the sobering fact is that the possibility of these kinds of climate-related disasters is part of our reality today.